Bee Cave, Texas

 Bee Cave is a city located in Travis County, Texas, United States.
 Its population was 9,144 as of the 2020 census.

 History

 Bee Cave was named by early settlers for a large cave of wild bees found near the site.
 A post office opened there under the name Bee Caves in 1870.
 The city was incorporated in 1987.
+Since April 2023, Bee Cave has been designated as an International Dark-Sky Community, making Bee Cave the seventh city in Texas and the 39th in the world with this distinction.